Tinkoff/Horarium/README.md

 ![Distributed Scheme](DistributedScheme.png)

-Horarium has two types of class: server and client.
-A client can only add new jobs in DB and server can add and run jobs.
-Horarium guarantees that job run **only one time.**
+Horarium has two types of workers: server and client.
+Server can run jobs and schedule new jobs, while client can only schedule new jobs.

+Horarium guarantees that a job would run **exactly once**

+## Things to watch out for

+Every Horarium instance consults MongoDB about new jobs to run every 100ms (default), thus creating some load on the DB server.
+This interval can be changed in ```HorariumSettings```